Funding programs: Glossary of terms

 - Technology Readiness Level (TRL)

 - A measure of a technology’s maturity and readiness for real-life applications.
-More information is available from Innovation, Science and Economic Development Canada.
+More details are available from Innovation, Science and Economic Development Canada.